a2k-hanlon/linter-veriloghdl/README.md

 ### Other Notes

-- The folder containing the file being linted is automatically added as an include directory argument to the compiler
+- The parent directory of the file being linted is automatically added as an include directory argument to the compiler
-- Be aware that Verilator seems to struggle with spaces in filepaths, at least on Windows.
+- Be aware that Verilator seems to struggle with spaces in filepaths, at least on Windows
 - See https://iverilog.fandom.com/wiki/Iverilog_Flags for iverilog options
 - See https://sv-lang.com/command-line-ref.html for slang options
 - See https://www.veripool.org/projects/verilator/wiki/Manual-verilator for verilator options